 I previously wrote about two chapters in this landmark book because of my interest in how nonhumans fare in our relationships with them, and I keep going back to Transforming Trauma for more details about all aspects of our relationships with other animals.
-(See "Are Therapy Dogs Always Stressed: The well-being of dogs and other therapy animals demands careful study" and "The Healing Power of Geese and Other Animals.")
-Below is an interview with editors Mr. Tedeschi and Ms. Jenkins.
+Below is an interview with Tedeschi and Jenkins.

 Why did you compile the essays for Transforming Trauma?

 The relationships we share with non-human animals – whether through close, personal friendship or brief encounters in therapeutic settings — are increasingly gaining serious recognition as important components of our health and well-being.
 This relatively recent development has led to rapid growth in the study and implementation of animal-assisted interventions (AAIs), particularly for people coping with the trauma of war and inhumanity, personal and community violence, child maltreatment, large-scale natural disaster, chronic pain and illness, and profound loss.
 Despite recent advancements, post-traumatic stress remains a difficult condition to treat successfully, with various forms of trauma showing treatment resistance.
 Moreover, as the risk and rates of trauma-related suicide continue to increase, the need to provide effective and informed treatment options for this population has become all the more urgent.